 - ribosomes and golgi apparatus

 2. What is a retrovirus?
-How is it different from a normal virus?
-Why is it more difficult to develope a vaccine for a retrovirus?
+Why is it more difficult to develop a vaccine for a retrovirus?

-3. Drugs such as AZT work by inhibiting the function of reverse transcriptase.
-Integrase Strand Transfer Inhibitors (INSTI) are a class of antiretroviral drugs designed to block the action of integrase, a viral enzyme that inservs the viral genome into the DNA of the host cell.
+4. Drugs such as AZT work by inhibiting the function of reverse transcriptase.
+Integrase Strand Transfer Inhibitors (INSTI) are a class of antiretroviral drugs designed to block the action of integrase.

-Sketch a model showing hos AZT and INSTI work.
+Sketch a model showing how AZT and INSTI work.